uber/baseweb/rfcs/block-component.md

 </Shadow>
 ```

-Having multiple elements can complicate things like layout (flexbox children, etc), as well as just needlessly increasing the amount of DOM the client has to deal with.
+Having multiple elements can complicate things like layout, as well as just needlessly increasing the amount of DOM the client has to deal with.

 Combining most things into a single `Block` component allows you to keep things as a single element, and generally has less cognitive overload due to fewer react elements. (maybe there's a happy middle-ground though, for example a `Block` and `Text` component?)